A Survey on Stance Detection for Mis- and Disinformation Identification: Lessons Learned and Future Trends

-\paragraph{Data Mixing} A potential way of overcoming the resource limitation and narrow focus of the data is combining several different datasets.
-Though, as we previously discussed (see Section~\ref{sec:factuality}), task definitions and label inventories vary between different stance detection datasets.
-Further, large-scale studies of approaches that aim to leverage the relationships between label inventories, or the similarity between datasets are still largely lacking.
+\paragraph{Data Mixing} A potential way of overcoming limitations in terms of dataset size and focus is to combine multiple datasets.
+Yet, as we previously discussed (see Section~\ref{sec:factuality}), task definitions and label inventories vary across stance datasets.
+Further, large-scale studies of approaches that leverage the relationships between label inventories, or the similarity between datasets are still largely lacking.
 One promising direction is the use of label embeddings~\cite{augenstein-etal-2018-multi}, as they offer a convenient way to learn interactions between disjoint label sets that carry semantic relations.
-One such first study was recently presented by~\citet{hardalov2021cross}, which explored different strategies for leveraging inter-dataset signals and label interactions in both in-domain (seen targets) and out-of-domain (unseen targets) settings.
-Moreover, this could help to overcome challenges faced by models trained on small-size datasets, and even smaller minority classes.
+One such first study was recently presented by \citet{hardalov2021cross}, which explored different strategies for leveraging inter-dataset signals and label interactions in both in- (seen targets) and out-of-domain (unseen targets) settings. {This could help to overcome challenges faced by models trained on small-size datasets, and even for smaller minority classes.}

-\paragraph{Multilinguality} Finally, we argue for the importance of cross-linguality, and we do so for several reasons: (\emph{i})~the content may originate in various languages, (\emph{ii})~the evidence or the stance may not be expressed in the same language, in turn (\emph{iii})~posing a challenge for fact-checkers, who might not be speakers of the language the claim was originally made in, and (\emph{iv})~it adds more data that can be leveraged for modelling stance.
-Currently, only a handful of datasets for factuality and stance cover languages other than English~\cite{Baly-2018-IntegratingSD,bosnjak-karan-2019-data,lillie-etal-2019-joint,khouja-2020-stance,AraStance2021:NLP4IF}, and they are small in size and do not offer a cross-lingual setup.
-Recently, \citeauthorshort{vamvas2020xstance} proposed such setup for three languages for stance in debates, \citet{schick-schutze-2021-exploiting} explored few-shot learning on that setup, and \citet{hardalov2021fewshot} extended that paradigm with sentiment and stance pre-training and evaluated on twelve languages from various domains.
+\paragraph{Multilinguality} Multi-linguality is important for several reasons: (\emph{i})~the content may originate in various languages, (\emph{ii})~the evidence or the stance may not be expressed in the same language, thus (\emph{iii})~posing a challenge for fact-checkers, who might not be speakers of the language the claim was originally made in, and (\emph{iv})~it adds more data that can be leveraged for modelling stance.
+Currently, only a handful of datasets for factuality and stance cover languages other than English (see Table~\ref{tab:dataset_features}), and they are small in size and do not offer a cross-lingual setup.
+Recently, \citet{vamvas2020xstance} proposed such a setup for three languages for stance in debates, {\citet{schick-schutze-2021-exploiting} explored few-shot learning, and \citet{hardalov2022fewshot} extended that paradigm with sentiment and stance pre-training and evaluated on twelve languages from various domains.} {Since cultural norms and expressed linguistic phenomena play a crucial role in understanding the context of a claim~\citep{sap-etal-2019-risk}, we do not argue for a completely language-agnostic framework.
+Yet, empirically, training in cross-lingual setups improves performance by leveraging better representations learned on a similar language or by acting as a regulariser.}